 We have learned a great deal over the last year, and this has helped inform our commitment to re-shaping our services and working differently with our communities, digitally, in partnership and with our employees.
-Further updates during the year on how we are delivering against our ambitions and priorities.
+We will bring further updates during the year on how we are delivering against our ambitions and priorities.